Mologos/DemoOfProject/README.md

 # DemoOfProjects
-The demo or draft project that contain some key values or ideas \n Most about ideas
+The demo or draft project that contain some key values or ideas.
+Developing with expect time period.